tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

 ## Main Idea

-* Based on the existing hash index and tree index, combining the advantages of the two to create a new index, at the same time to achieve efficient query and support for range query.
+* Based on the existing hash index and tree index, combining the advantages of the two to create a new index, at the same time to achieve efficient query and support for a range query.

 ## Design Goals